Skip to main content

 2

-Navigate to the entity where you want to add a stakeholder.
+Navigate to the project, deliverable, opportunity, or Expert Request where you want to add a stakeholder.

 3